MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/learn-more-about-site-upload.md

 You can use the following example to help create your data file.

 > [!IMPORTANT]
 > Your data file should not contain column headers (such as Network, Network Name, etc.).
-These are for informational purposes only. </br>
+These are used here for informational purposes only. </br>

 |Network|Network Name|Network Range|Building Name|Ownership Type|Building Type|Building Office Type|City|Zip Code|Country|State|Region|Inside Corp|Express Route|
 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|